shunwatai/simple-filesystem/README.md

-#please read the Assign1.pdf for details
+##please read the Assign1.pdf for details

 ##This homework not finish yet, and I may not finish it.
-Also, many bugs + unreadable codes
+Also, many bugs + unreadable codes, please read the entire README.

 ###important notice:
 1. for the open_t.c, it is very mess.
 Also, I DID NOT(forgot) use the parameter "flags", actually I think if flags=0 run create file func.; if flags=1 run make directory func.; if flags=2 run read file func.
 However, I just put those func directly in externt_cp, mkdir_t, cat_t....